jjzhang166/socks5-server/readme.txt

   * handling https/http connections with polling api

  TODO:
-  * add tests!
+  * add test
-  * look up domains asynchronically
-  * basic proxy authentication
-  * tcp fast-open(only for Linux)
-  * udp relay
+  * getaddrinfo is blocking, so the best option is probably evutil_getaddrinfo()

  DEPENDENCY: